netr0m/BrewSource/README.md

 BrewSource is an open source, Raspberry Pi-powered monitor for your beer fermentation :beers:.
 Written in :snake:Python and :sailboat:Sails.js.
 We'd love help of any kind, whether you'd like to contribute by submitting a bug, or have a request for a feature.
 You can also contribute with development, but please read the guidelines on [Contribution](#contribution) before you begin.

-- The frontend can be found over at the [_Sails_ branch](https://github.com/mortea15/BrewSource/tree/sails)
-- The backend is on the [_Python_ branch](https://github.com/mortea15/BrewSource/tree/python)

 ## Table of contents
 - [Getting Started](#getting-started)
 - [Documentation](#documentation)